VPGTrans: Transfer Visual Prompt Generator across LLMs: Preliminary

 \subsection{Experiment Settings}

-\paragraph{Architecture.} Among all the VL-LLMs in Table~\ref{tab:vpg}, currently only BLIP-2 is open-sourced with model access.
-Thus we adopt BLIP-2's architecture and training paradigm.
-In our exploration experiments, we consider using the VPG that consists of a CLIP-ViT \emph{large}, and a Q-Former that has already undergone a BLIP-like pre-training (the 1st stage pre-training in BLIP-2's paper~\citep{li2023blip2}).
+\paragraph{Architecture.} We adopt BLIP-2's architecture and training paradigm.
+In our exploration experiments, we consider using the VPG that consists of a CLIP ViT-L/14~\citep{radford2021clip}, and a Q-Former that has already undergone a BLIP-like pre-training (the 1st stage pre-training in BLIP-2's paper~\citep{li2023blip2}).

-\paragraph{Training Data.} For all of the exploration experiments, we adopt a combination of human-annotated COCO caption dataset~\citep{lin2014mscoco} and web image-text pairs SBU dataset~\citep{ordonez2011sbu}, which results in a total of 1.4 million image-text pairs.
+\paragraph{Training Data.} For all of the exploration experiments, we adopt human-annotated COCO caption dataset~\citep{lin2014mscoco} and web image-text pairs SBU dataset~\citep{ordonez2011sbu}, which results in 1.4 million image-text pairs.

-\paragraph{Transfer Direction.} For the small-to-large model transfer among the same type LLMs, we investigate: 1) OPT (decoder-only) series including 125M, 350M, 1.3B, and 2.7B, and 2) FlanT5 (encoder-decoder) ranging \emph{base, large}, and \emph{XL}.
-For the transfer across different types of LLMs, we consider the one between OPT and FlanT5 of similar sizes.
+\paragraph{Transfer Direction.} For the small-to-large model transfer among the same type of LLMs, we investigate: 1) OPT~\citep{zhang2022opt} (decoder-only) series including 125M, 350M, 1.3B, and 2.7B, and 2) FlanT5~\citep{chung2022flant5} (encoder-decoder) ranging \emph{base, large}, and \emph{XL}.
+For the transfer across different types of LLMs, we consider the ones of OPT and FlanT5 with similar sizes.

-\paragraph{Evaluation.} To evaluate the performance of VL-LLMs, we choose five benchmark datasets: \begin{itemize}[leftmargin=7.5mm] \item {COCO caption~\citep{lin2014mscoco}.} The task requires the model to generate a textual caption describing the input image.
-Note that the evaluation on COCO is not a standard zero-shot setting, as the training set of COCO caption is also included in our pre-training corpus.

-\item {NoCaps~\citep{agrawal2019nocaps}.} Different from COCO captions that mainly focus on limited regular visual concepts, NoCaps aims at testing models' ability on generating captions with much more diverse visual concepts.

-\item {VQAv2~\citep{antol2015vqa}.} VQAv2 assesses the capability of generating open-ended answers based on the visual facts in the given image.
-Due to the extremely large amount of image numbers for VQAv2 validation set, we split a subset with 20,000 questions for fast evaluation.

-\item {GQA~\citep{hudson2019gqa}.} GQA requires multi-hop reasoning based on the visual image inputs.
-To produce correct answers, a model needs to have a strong scene-level understanding.
-Similar to VQAv2, GQA is also an open-ended QA dataset.